shaneferrellwv/knapsack/README.md

 #### Input File Format
 The input file should be in the `input/` directory and formatted as whitespace-separated values: `name weight value`.

+The sum of the values of items in the input file should not be greater than 99999998.
+The program may produce unexpected behavior if provided an input file that does not meet this specification.

 #### Dependencies
 - Standard C++ libraries: `<iostream>`, `<vector>`, `<algorithm>`, `<limits>`, `<fstream>`, `<sstream>`